Maakaf/maakaf_home_backend/README.md

    ```

 ## Contributing

-Contributions are welcome!
-Please see the `docs/` directory for guidelines and additional information.
+`docs/` directory for guidelines and additional information.
+Please go to https://github.com/orgs/Maakaf/projects/15/views/3 to see the plan of this project and the open issues.